 You may be given a medication called a tyrosine kinase inhibitor.
 It may make the tumor shrink or stop growing.

-Huang HY, Li CF, et al. A modification of NIH consensus criteria to better distinguish the highly lethal subset of primary localized gastrointestinal stromal tumors: a subdivision of the original high-risk group on the basis of outcome.
+Huang HY, Li CF, Huang WW, et al. A modification of NIH consensus criteria to better distinguish the highly lethal subset of primary localized gastrointestinal stromal tumors: A subdivision of the original high-risk group on the basis of outcome.

-Demetri GD, von Mehren M, et al. Efficacy and safety of imatinib mesylate in advanced gastrointestinal stromal tumors.
+Demetri GD, von Mehren M, Blanke CD, et al. Efficacy and safety of imatinib mesylate in advanced gastrointestinal stromal tumors.

 Gastrointestinal stromal tumor.
 EBSCO DynaMed website.
 Available at: